BjornL1/to_the_list_gd2/README.md

 # TO THE LIST

-TheList is a website whichs primary goal is to empower users with functionality for tracking, sharing, and editing shopping items.
+ToTheList is a website intended to empower users with functionality for tracking, sharing, and editing shopping items.
 Additionally, the platform is well-suited for planning activities, including managing to-do tasks.

 The live link can be found here - [ToTheList](https://tothelist-gd-20bd5040c185.herokuapp.com/)